 Existing Conditions - The approximately 11.5-acre subject site is composed of two properties located at 22301 Foothill Boulevard (Assessor's Parcel Number (APN 428-0026-068-01) and 1155 Hazel Avenue (APN 428-0026-067-03).
 The site is bound by Hazel Avenue on the north, City Center Drive on the south, Foothill Boulevard to the east and San Lorenzo Creek flood control facility to the west.
-The site is surrounded by residential uses to the west and across Hazel Avenue to the north, and commercial uses to the north, south and east of the project site.
+The site is surrounded by residential uses to the west across the flood control channel and across Hazel Avenue to the north, and commercial uses to the north, south and east across Foothill Boulevard.

-The project site is currently developed with an approximately 330,000 square foot, four-story office building; a 5,300 square foot retail building; a four-story parking structure containing 579 parking spaces; surface parking lots and site landscaping.
-The vacant main office building and the smaller retail building on the site were constructed in 1958 and 1965, respectively, to house Capwell's department store and a showroom.
-The main office building underwent extensive renovation in the early 1980s in order to house the Mervyns headquarters.
+The project site currently contains an approximately 330,000-square foot, four-story vacant office building; a 5,300-square foot vacant retail building; a four-story parking structure containing 579 parking spaces; surface parking lots and site landscaping.
+The main office building and the smaller retail building on the site were constructed in 1958 and 1965, respectively, to house Capwell's department store and a related showroom.
+The main office building underwent extensive renovation in the early 1980s, to house the former Mervyns headquarters.

 The site has been vacant since 2008 when Mervyns went out of business and vacated the site.
-Since that time, the vacant structures have fallen into disrepair resulting in numerous safety and code enforcement issues on the site.
-Between January 2015 and November 2016, Hayward Police Department reported 274 calls for service, and the Hayward Fire Department reported 22 incidents, related to security checks, trespassing and emergency medical services calls, among others.
-In December 6, 2016, the property owner received a Notice to Abate from the City's Code Enforcement Division.
+Since that time, the vacant structures have fallen into disrepair, resulting in numerous safety and code enforcement issues on the site.
+Between January 2015 and November 2016, Hayward Police Department reported 274 visits/calls for service, and the Hayward Fire Department reported 22 incidents, related to security checks, trespassing and emergency medical services calls, among others.
+On December 6, 2016, the property owner received a Notice to Abate from the City's Code Enforcement Division.
 The Notice identified penalty fees and cited unsecured buildings, among other violations.
-Recent visits by Code Enforcement, Police and Fire officers confirm that people continue to illegally occupy the space.
-If the proposed project is approved, the applicant would demolish the existing office and retail buildings and renovate the existing parking structure to accommodate the proposed development.
+The applicant has commenced interior demolition of the existing office building to accommodate the proposed development, and has hired on-site security personnel.

-City Council Review - On December 2, 2014, the City Council held a work session to consider a Preliminary Concept Review of the proposed project (see Attachment X for the City Council meeting minutes).
-The Council was generally supportive of the proposed large-scale mixed use development and recommended that the developer consider the following modifications to the proposal:
+City Council Review - On December 2, 2014, the City Council held a work session to consider a Preliminary Concept Review of the proposed project (see Attachment XI for the City Council meeting minutes).
+The Council was generally supportive of the proposed large-scale mixed use development and recommended that the developer consider, among others, the following modifications to the proposal:

-- Increase commercial square footage (from the 66,000 square feet proposed) and consider reducing the density (from the total 545 residential units proposed); - Consider adding a hotel or office square footage on the site to increase day-time uses and downtown business patrons; - Identify potential tenants and ensure that any potential retailers not conflict with existing local retailers;
+- Increase commercial square footage (from the 66,000 square feet proposed) and consider reducing the density (from the total 545 residential units proposed); - Consider adding a hotel or office square footage on the site to increase day-time uses and downtown business patrons;

-- Use and improve the trail San Lorenzo Creek and add publicly available open space with a tot lot: - Incorporate generous pedestrian circulation throughout the site and pay special attention to design of site frontage; - Break up the massing and incorporate historic architectural references in the building design among other comments.
+- Identify potential tenants and ensure that any potential retailers do not conflict with existing local retailers; - Use and improve a San Lorenzo Creek channel trail and add publicly available open space with a tot lot; - Incorporate generous pedestrian circulation throughout the site and pay special attention to design of site frontage; and - Break up the massing and incorporate historic architectural references in the building design.

 Planning Commission Work Session - On May 26, 2016, the Planning Commission held a Work Session to review the project and provide early feedback.
-The Commissioners indicated general support of the project, but also requested the proponent consider:
+The Commissioners indicated general support of the project, and requested the proponent consider: